a4adil/a4adil/README.md

 - 👋 Hi, I’m @a4adil
 - 👀 I’m interested in Software managment and development
-- 🌱 I’m currently doing job as senior software engineer
+- 🌱 I’m currently doing job as senior software engineer But always open to explore new layers.
 - 📫 How to reach me a4adil15@gmail.com

 <!---